-Welcome to Red Class!
+Welcome to Class One!

 Lots of our time is spent practising what we have learnt through activities like den building, making mud pies in the mud kitchen, reading in the cosy corner, role play, collage, painting, small world play, using Clever Board, construction or investigating in our Explorers' Corner.
 We love activities like cooking with the adults and planting seeds to grow vegetables.
+We have been learning what plants need to grow and have sown sweet peas and wild flowers to give to the mummies for Mothering Sunday.
+We have sown our class raised bed with wild flower seeds and can't wait to see what wildlife we will attract as they grow!
 We use every opportunity we can to read, write, discuss, investigate interesting science problems and find out about our world.
 The adults support children to learn to share, negotiate, plan and develop their ideas and they know that children learn best when they lead their own learning.
-Please see the attached 'Red Class Approach' for a full explanantion of the philosophy of the teaching.
+Please see the attached 'Class Approach' for a full explanantion of the philosophy of the teaching.

 Our Early Years activities are linked to the topic and cover all seven EYFS areas of learning.
 These are:

 This term's topic is New Life.
 We are also thinking about our senses in RE.

 We are starting our time back together as a class preparing for Mothering Sunday and writing letters and cards to thank our mums.
 We then continue with the Power of Reading text 'What the Ladybird Heard'.
 The Power of Reading sequences of work reveal small parts of the stories as we learn so please don't be tempted to read ahead!
 We love a surprise!